wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 print(re.findall('^The.*brown$', 'The fox is brown'))
 ```

-In this case, Python prints the string because it starts with The and ends with brown.
+In this case, Python prints the string because it starts with "The" and ends with "brown."

-But if you changer the string to end with green, Python does not find a match:
+But if you changer the string to end with "green," Python does not find a match:

 ```python
 import re